nsbuitrago/gopherguide/docs/index.md

 !!! note
 	In `sum(x, y, z int)` we only included the `int` type after the last param.
 You can use this syntax when params are of the same type.
 For different types it would look something like `func hello(name string, age int)...`

-## 6. Looping and Conditional Logic
+## 6. Looping, Conditionals, Switches, & Defers

 ### For